-Having only done a couple, I’m not certain I’m on solid footing with cover design.
-I may have to leave that to the pros, although I’m a fair graphic designer myself and have designed numerous ads and websites for people.
+I’ve done a few using a graphic program.
+I am a fair graphic designer and have designed numerous ads and websites for people.
 Jury’s still out on my involvement in covers, but I like to be hands-on and control my own work.
 We’ll see.

-However, for the interior of my books, I use a highly-rated professional editor for my novels and have no intention of trying to do that myself.
-Believe me, it’s worth every penny.
+However, for the interior of my books, I use a highly-rated professional editor in Oregon for my novels and have no intention of trying to do that myself.
+Believe me, she’s worth every penny.

 What is your e-reading device of choice?